anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon receiving an eStatus artifact, the registrar MUST process it as described in {{Section 5.9.4 of !RFC8995}}.
 Due to the Registrar-Agent in the middle, instead of the BRSKI TLS session with the pledge, the registrar MUST verify the signature of the eStatus artifact and that it belongs to an accepted device of the domain based on the `serial-number` field of the EE certificate contained in the JWS Protected Header of the eStatus.
-Note that if the Enroll Status indicates success, the eStatus artifact is signed with the new pledge LDevID credential;
+Note that if the Enroll Status indicates success, the eStatus artifact is signed with the new pledge EE credentials;
-if it indicates failure, the pledge was unable to verify the received LDevID certificate and therefore signed with its IDevID credential.
+if it indicates failure, the pledge was unable to process the supplied EE certificate and therefore signed with its IDevID credentials.

 According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or MAY fail with an HTTP 404 client error status code.
 The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.

 If the eStatus indicates failure, the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
-In this case, the registrar MUST revoke the pledge LDevID certificate.
+In this case, the registrar MUST revoke the pledge EE certificate.
-An example case for the registrar revoking the issued certificate is when the pledge was not able to verify the received LDevID certificate and therefore did not accept it for installation.
+An example case for the registrar revoking the issued certificate is when the pledge was not able to verify the received EE certificate and therefore did not accept it for installation.

 ### Request Artifact: Enroll Status (eStatus)